Amsterdam – Gouda – Bruges by Bike and Boat

 -

-Explore the picturesque Flemish countryside between the Belgian cities of Ghent and Bruges.
-The great rivers are a prominent feature in this part of the Netherlands and Belgium.
-You will get to know our own, Dutch Wonder of the World: the Delta Works, evidence of the eternal battle against the waters of the sea.
+Explore the picturesque Flemish countryside between the iconic Belgian cities of Ghent and Bruges.
+The great rivers are a prominent feature in this part of the Netherlands and Belgium and this bike tour is your opportunity to unlock the essence of these two beautiful countries.

 The Amsterdam - Bruges (and reverse) itinerary is available on a number of boats on various dates.
 Please check Amsterdam – Bruges by Bike and Boat – Princesse Royal, Amsterdam – Bruges by Bike and Boat – Magnifique II (and reverse), Amsterdam – Bruges by Bike and Boat – Magnifique III (and reverse), Amsterdam – Bruges by Bike and Boat – Magnifique IV (and reverse), Amsterdam – Gouda – Bruges by Bike and Boat, Bruges – Antwerp – Amsterdam by Bike and Boat, and Amsterdam – Bruges by Bike and Boat – Fluvius (and reverse) for additional dates.